 We still didn’t cover certain areas in this document, which we may revisit in the future.
 Example: Not explaining in detail about the Standard license cost.
 Software assurance, Enterprise Agreement, EAP etc.

-This articles is been written based on various inputs, through direct contact with Microsoft product group, the contents they provided, publicly available content and also analysing SQL server licensing changes.
+This article is been written based on various inputs, through direct contact with Microsoft product group, the contents they provided, publicly available content and also analyzing SQL server licensing changes.
 Here are the few articles we referenced